bygf/charts-gitlab/doc/charts/globals.md

 ## extraEnvFrom

-`extraEnvFrom` allows you to expose additional environment variables from other data sources in all containers in the pods.
+`extraEnvFrom` allows to expose additional environment variables from other data sources in all containers in the pods.
 Extra environment variables can be set up at `global` level (`global.extraEnvFrom`) and on a sub-chart level (`<subchart_name>.extraEnvFrom`).